abrilcf/abrilcf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD candidate in Computer Science at [Durham University](https://www.durham.ac.uk/) advised by Dr. [Chris G. Willcocks](https://cwkx.github.io/) and Dr. [Hubert P. H. Shum](http://hubertshum.com/).
+Hello!
+I'm a machine learning scientist with a PhD in Computer Science from [Durham University](https://www.durham.ac.uk/) advised by Dr. [Chris G. Willcocks](https://cwkx.github.io/) and Dr. [Hubert P. H. Shum](http://hubertshum.com/).

 My research works on deep generative modeling for medical imaging.
 Specifically, I've been working on the development of state-of-the-art deep learning models that leverage 2D images for generating 3D representations for potential applications like Computed Tomography from X-rays.